 - Can the instruction just be skipped? - Suppose the instruction is restarted from the beginning? - How is the "beginning" located? - Even if the beginning is found, what about instructions with side effects, like MOVE (SP)+, R2? - Without additional information from the hardware, it may be impossible to restart a process after a page fault.
-Machines that permit restarting must have hardware support to keep track of all the side effects so that they can be undone before restarting. - If you think about this when designing the instruction set, it isn't too hard to make a machine virtualizable.
-It's much harder to do after the fact. - VAX is example of doing it right. - RISC (load-store) architectures make this relatively easy.
+Virtually all modern architectures permit restarting: they have hardware support to keep track of all the side effects so that they can be undone before restarting. - If you think about this when designing the instruction set, it isn't too hard to make a machine virtualizable.
+It's much harder to do after the fact. - Restarting complex instructions in a CISC can be tricky. - RISC (load-store) architectures make this relatively easy.
 Only instructions that can generate page faults are load and store.